Get started¶

 Same thing as

-format but one-lined.
+jsonformat but one-lined.

 You can set a default output format to use in configuration with: